peteraiello/custom-react-accordion/README.md

 </AccordionWrapper>
 ```

-`AccordionWrapper` uses [context](https://reactjs.org/docs/context.html) as a means of controlling the state globally, creating a state for `active` as well as a function of `setActive` for updating the state within nested components.
+The state for `active` is created globally in the `AccordionWrapper` using [context](https://reactjs.org/docs/context.html), which makes state accessible in nested components (i.e. `AccordionItem`).

-The state is updated via an `onClick` function within `AccordionItem`.
-The show and hide of the panel, as well as the various aria-controls, are implemented by conditional statements, that compare the current index integer to the active state:
+The state for active is updated via an `onClick` function and the majority of the functionality is implemented by comparing the integer for the active state with the item index.

 ```
 className={ active === props.index  ? 'panel-open' : 'panel-close' }
 ```